Energy | UniSC | University of the Sunshine Coast, Queensland, Australia

 UniSC’s is committed to reducing the amount of low carbon energy we use to create a cleaner and more sustainable future for all.
-Explore the innovation and plans driving our achievement to achieve this goal.
+Explore the innovation and plans driving our achievement to achieve this goal, including expansion of solar arrays to multiple campuses.

 Clean energy

 Clean energy is more than just a lesson at UniSC.
 It’s how we power our largest campus, UniSC Sunshine Coast.
-To embrace Australia’s steady supply of sunshine, we have installed 6,000+ solar panels to power a “water battery” that cuts our energy use by a third.
+To embrace Australia’s steady supply of sunshine, we have installed 6,000+ solar panels to power a “water battery” that shifts a third of our energy use from the grid to renewables.

 Rather than a traditional battery UniSC uses a thermal energy storage tank which stores chilled water for use in the air conditioning system across the University.
 This water and energy efficient approach to air conditioning is designed to cut the single largest emissions factor – electricity use - for the University and contributes to our goal to become carbon neutral by 2029.